cmu-sei/iides/examples/example1.md

 - **`Industry sector`**:
  Information (*51*) &mdash; Hardware or software systems related to the processing, communications, and accessing of information.
 - **`Industry subsector`**:
- Web Search Portals, Libraries, Archives, and Other Information Services (*51.9*) &mdash; Industries in the Web Search Portals, Libraries, Archives, and Other Information Services subsector group establishments supplying information, storing and providing access to information, searching and retrieving information, and operating Web sites that use search engines to allow for searching information on the Internet.
-The main components of the subsector are libraries, archives, and Web search portals.
+ Web Search Portals, Libraries, Archives, and Other Information Services (*51.9*) &mdash; Industries in the Web Search Portals, Libraries, Archives, and Other Information Services subsector group establishments supplying information, storing and providing access to information, searching and retrieving information, and operating websites that use search engines to allow for searching information on the Internet.
+The main components of the subsector are libraries, archives, and web search portals.
 - **`Business`**:
- WikiLeaks is a non-profit organization that publishes news leaks and classified media provided by anonymous sources.
+ WikiLeaks is a nonprofit organization that publishes news leaks and classified media provided by anonymous sources.
 - **`Incident role`**:
  Beneficiary (*B*) &mdash; The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.